Journal of Political Ideologies

 The Journal of Political Ideologies is a triannual peer-reviewed academic journal covering the analysis of political ideologies.
-It was established by Michael Freeden and first published in 1996.

-The journal's host is the Centre for Research into Ideas and the Study of Political Ideologies (CRISPI) at the University of Nottingham.
 The journal publishes research on the theoretical and conceptual aspects of political ideology, and on the nature and roles of particular ideological practices.

 Based on 2023, Scimago Journal Rank is 0.343.
 Its 5 year impact factor in 2023 is 1.6.

+History

+The journal was established by British political theorist Michael Freeden, then professor at the University of Oxford, and first published in 1996.
+He served as the editor until 2020.
+Mathew Humphrey served as the editor from 2020 to 2023, during which the journal was hosted at the Centre for Research into Ideas and the Study of Political Ideologies (CRISPI) at the University of Nottingham.
+Since August 2023, it has been edited by Marius Ostrowski, Research Fellow at the Robert Schuman Centre for Advanced Studies, European University Institute.

 Editorial team

-Since August 2023, it has been edited by Marius Ostrowski, Research Fellow at the Robert Schuman Centre for Advanced Studies, European University Institute.
-The Associate Editors comprise former Editor Mathew Humphrey, CRISPI co-director Hugo Drochon, and CRISPI members Sean Fleming and Maiken Umbach from the University of Nottingham, Eloise Harding from the University of Southampton, James Meadowcroft from Carleton University, and Marc Stears from University College London.
+The Associate Editors comprise Eloise Harding (University of Southampton), Emily Katzenstein (TU Munich), and Richard Elliott (Georgetown University).
+The Editorial Advisory Board members include Carole Pateman, Pierre Rosanvallon, Quentin Skinner, and Slavoj Žižek.